wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **Q:**&ensp;You function nevertheless.

 **M:**&ensp;When you are giddy, you see the world running circles round you.
 Obsessed with the idea of means and end, of work and purpose, you see me apparently functioning.
-In reality I only look.
+In reälity I only look.
 Whatever is done, is done on the stage.
 Joy and sorrow, life and death, they all are real to the man in bondage; to me they are all in the show, as unreal as the show itself.

 I may perceive the world just like you, but you believe to be in it, while I see it as an iridescent drop in the vast expanse of consciousness.